 Signs and Symptoms of Babesia in Dogs

 Babesia infections have a wide range of severity: they can be very mild or very severe, sometimes fatal.
-The severity depends mainly on the species of Babesia involved but also on the immune system of the dog.
-Babesia species in the US generally produce milder disease compared to some of the species found elsewhere.
+The severity depends mainly on the strain of Babesia involved but also on the immune system of the dog.
+Babesia strains in the U.S. generally produce milder disease compared to some of the strains found elsewhere.
 The course of the disease may be cyclical, with periods of symptoms punctuated by times where symptoms are absent.
 Signs and symptoms may include:

 - Pale gums and tongue